endlesspint8/endlesspint8.github.io/night-night/index.md

 Slavery by Another Name, Douglas A. Blackmon
 Miami and the Siege of Chicago, Norman Mailer
 The Whiskey Rebellion, William Hogeland
+These Truths: A History of the United States, Jill Lepore

 ## From Russia with Letters